gulshanthakur17/portfolio/README.md

 - React.js
 - Vite (A build tool for faster development)
-- CSS animations (Describe any specific animations or libraries used)
+- SCSS animations (Describe any specific animations or libraries used)

 # React + Vite